alexandrascript/tech-writing-tools/accessibility/style.md

    - Use the singular "they" pronoun unless referring to a person who identifies as a specific gender.
 - Avoid disability bias and ableist language.
    - Don't describe people without disabilities as "normal" or "healthy".
 This contributes to othering and alienation of people with disabilities by implying they are abnormal or sick.
 Instead, use terms such as: nondisabled person, sighted person, hearing person, person without disabilities, neurotypical person.
+- Use race-neutral language.
+The use of "whitelist" and "blacklist" legitimizes and perpetuates racism.
+   - Instead of "blacklisted," use "blocked" or "blocklist" (in reference to adding an item to a list).
+   - Instead of "whitelisted," use "allowed" or "allowlist" (in reference to adding an item to a list).
+   - Avoid "native" when possible.
+Use a more precise term.
+For example, use "built-in" to describe a feature that's part of a product.
+   - Do not use "master"/"slave".
+Instead, use alternative terms appropriate to your domain.
+For example, "primary"/"secondary" or "parent"/"child"

 ### Write for international audiences

 - Use the subject-verb-object sentence structure.